 Raising Capital in Private Markets

 Reporting and non-reporting issuers can raise capital through a series of private placement exemptions from the prospectus requirement.
-This latter form of capital raising is referred to as the exempt market.
+This form of capital raising is referred to as the exempt market.

-Reporting Requirements & Forms
+Reporting Requirements and Forms

 Certain prospectus exemptions require the issuer to provide information to potential purchasers, including the offering memorandum exemption (see section 2.9 of NI 45-106) or the start-up crowdfunding exemption (see BC Instrument 45-535).
-If you have used either of these exemptions, you are also required to file the offering memorandum or the start-up crowdfunding offering document with the Commission.
+If you have used either of these exemptions, you are also required to file the offering memorandum or the start-up crowdfunding offering document with the BCSC.